dfox/graybox-testing.org/specifications/index.md

 As you can see, the specification is very simple and lightweight, and contains enough information to implement the functionality and also write a test for it.
+There will be other artifacts required for actually implementing a feature like this, for example designs for the user interface, but this is the minimal information needed.